Gran Canaria, Canary Islands

 The “Tagoror”, the “See” and the “La Era”, among others, became small houses and picturesque hostels, some even bizarre, with their gloomy tunnels and rooms contrasting with the monumental views from the sun terraces and gardens.

-serve parrilladas with fried porridge or rugada – the latter, the traditional ones from the Canaries – enriched with standard peppers e blood sausage, in any case, everything produced around it, such as honey, Ingenio's questions and the wine mouth that mixes sweet wine with red wine.
+serve parrilladas with fried porridge or rugada – the latter, the traditional ones from the Canaries – enriched with standard peppers e blood sausage, in any case, everything produced around it, such as honey, Ingenio's questions and wine mouth that mixes sweet wine with red wine.

 Lunched at “La Era”, we sat on the threshing floor that inspired its name.
 From there, among agaves and cacti, we followed the cars on their way from tiny to life-size, in those, along the road that approached them.